Werner Zschintzsch: Early life

 Zschintzsch was born in Roßla (today, Südharz), the son of a forestry official.
 He attended Volksschule in his hometown and then the monastery high school in Ilfeld.
-From 1906 he studied law and political science at the University of Lausanne, the Ludwig Maximilian University of Munich, the Humboldt University of Berlin and the Martin Luther University of Halle-Wittenberg.
+From 1906, he studied law and political science at the University of Lausanne, the Ludwig-Maximilians-Universität München, the Humboldt University of Berlin, and the Martin Luther University Halle-Wittenberg.
 After passing his Referendar examination in Naumburg on 3 July 1909, he began his legal clerkship at the court in Roßla.
-From 1909 to 1910 he performed military service as a one-year volunteer reserve officer in the Torgau Field Artillery Regiment 74 in Wittenberg.
-From 1911 to 1914 he was employed as a Regierungsreferendar (government apprentice lawyer) in the Merseburg District.
+From 1909 to 1910, he performed military service as a one-year volunteer reserve officer in the Torgau Field Artillery Regiment 74 in Wittenberg.
+From 1911 to 1914, he was employed as a Regierungsreferendar (government apprentice lawyer) in the Merseburg District.
 On the outbreak of the First World War, Zschintzsch returned to active military service as a Leutnant, serving as a battery officer with his old regiment.
 He became a battery commander in 1916 with Field Artillery Regiments 92 and 302 until the end of the war in November 1918.
 He was promoted to Oberleutnant in summer 1918 and was discharged in December, having been awarded the Iron Cross, 1st and 2nd class.

 Legal career in the Weimar Republic

 Returning to civilian life, Zschintzsch resumed his legal career, having passed his Assessor examination on 13 November 1915 while on military leave.
-From 1919 to 1920 he was employed as the administrator of the Kreis Schwetz District in Schwetz, (today, Świecie), working as a commissioner for the transfer of the district to Poland under the terms of the Versailles Treaty.
+From 1919 to 1920, he was employed as the administrator of the Kreis Schwetz District in Schwetz, (today, Świecie), working as a commissioner for the transfer of the district to Poland under the terms of the Versailles Treaty.
 After the transfer, he became a department head at the Marienwerder District government in Marienwerder (today, Kwidzyn) on 16 September 1920.
-In January 1922 he attained the position of Regierungsrat (Government Councilor).
+In January 1922, he attained the position of Regierungsrat (Government Councilor).
 On 13 January 1925, he became a consultant in the municipal affairs department of the Prussian Ministry of the Interior in Berlin where he remained until February 1933, being promoted to Oberregierungsrat on 1 April 1925 and to Ministerialrat (Ministerial Councilor) on 1 August 1926.